ValveSoftware/counter-strike_rules_and_regs/major-supplemental-rulebook.md

 | Avg.
 Strength = 8.5 | Avg.
 Strength = 8.5 |

 #### Step 2: Assign Qualifying Teams to Groups
 All Invited and Qualified Teams are first sorted by [Regional Standing](#Regional-Standing), and then assigned to their corresponding RMR (e.g., the highest-ranked EUR team is assigned to slot 1 in the EUR 1 RMR).
+If the time between the Closed Qualifiers and RMR is more than a month, an updated Regional Standing will be provided prior to the start of the RMR (the date of these standings will be announced in advance by the TO).
 Within each RMR, the highest-ranked teams are paired with the lowest-ranked teams.

 E.g., With two 16-team RMRs, the EUR regional teams would be assigned as follows: